intel/ai-reference-models/models_v2/tensorflow/bert_large_hf/inference/cpu/README.md

 This document has instructions for running BERT Large inference (using SQuAD dataset) from Hugging Face using TensorFlow.

-The original Hugging Face model can be found [here](https://github.com/huggingface/transformers/tree/main/examples/tensorflow/question-answering).
+Here is the original [model](https://github.com/huggingface/transformers/tree/main/examples/tensorflow/question-answering).
 This model has been slightly modified to print benchmarking information such as latency and throughput.

 <!--- 40.
 Datasets -->
 ## Dataset